Ph.D. Program in Economics

 Beginning in the third year and extending through the fifth year of residence, students participate in departmental workshops.
 Workshops are commonly offered in theory, macro, money, international, applied micro, and econometrics.
 The workshops are designed to acquaint students with research methodology and to provide opportunities for them to present their own research.

 Students must pass qualifying examinations in microeconomic theory, macroeconomic theory, and econometrics following completion of the core sequences.
-The exams are given in late May and July.
+The exams are given in late May and late July or early August.
 Students must also pass examinations in one field of specialization following completion of the appropriate field sequences.
 The field exams are given in January and May.
 Please consult the Graduate Catalog for additional requirements by the Office of Graduate Studies for the Ph.D. degree.
 You may find this in the Graduate Handbook on the web site ogs.tamu.edu.

 Students normally begin research on their dissertations in their third year.
 The dissertation is intended as a demonstration of the student's ability to perform original research.